 There is a lot of work linking marketing and finance.
-Unfortunately, at least from my perspective, nearly all of this has focused on linking markets to financial markets.
-Such work is useful but I would like more looking at the linkages between marketing and accounting.
+Unfortunately, at least from my perspective, nearly all of this has focused on linking marketing to financial markets.
+Such work is useful but I would like more looking at more diverse linkages between marketing and accounting.
 Sidhu and Robert’s article is an exception.
-They look at the challenges of marketing and financial accounting (external financial reporting).
+They look at the challenges of marketing and financial accounting (external financial reporting) — the marketing-accounting interface.

 The authors give some ideas to help overcome the gap between financial accounting and marketing.
 They suggest that both look to shareholder value.
 (I would like a few more details here).

 Probably the most notable thing is that what they said about the marketing-accounting interface eleven years ago still seems true to me.

 “The most surprising thing about the marketing-accounting dialogue is that there is no dialogue.”Sidhu and Roberts, 2008, page 676

 Sadly this is still true.
 You might think that there would be a vibrant marketing-accounting interface but it barely exists.